'Gilmore Girls' Season 2, Episode 1: Sadie, Sadie

 • Sookie is such a good friend.
 I love her emotional reaction to Lorelai's engagement.
 She just wants her to be happy, dammit!

-• The sexual tension between Dean and Lorelai is riduculous.
+• The sexual tension between Dean and Lorelai is intense.
 When she asked him to change the water bottle, I half expected her to stick her tongue down his throat.
 I think Lauren Graham is just one of those actresses who has amazing sexual chemistry with everyone.
 Gf can't turn it off!

 • I like the pan down to Max and Lorelai on the porch in the final scene.
 We get a nice look at the Gilmore's awning, adorned with red paper lanterns and lilacs, before we have to look at Max's stupid fucking face.
 Is he drinking a Corona? 😒